 A highlight of any trip from Bangkok to Nakhon Pathom is surely the giant dragon that climbs up a tall tower building at Wat Samphran.
 I took a friend there at the weekend as well as to five other places of interest.
 We visited two riverside markets for food stops, an air orchid garden center, a temple where they specialize in traditional tattoos, and a transportation museum.
 None of these places had an entrance fee.
 The following photos were tweeted live during the trip.

 If you visit Wat Samphran in Nakhon Pathom on a Sunday, you can climb up inside the 300 meter long dragon up to the top.
-Some great views pic.twitter.com/8eNCpOZrK2— Richard Barrow (@RichardBarrow) February 19, 2017
+Some great views pic.twitter.com/8eNCpOZrK2— Richard Barrow in Thailand (@RichardBarrow) February 19, 2017